Remo, a webapp to manage datasets and annotations for Computer Vision

 python -m remo_app init

-This will create a folder .remo in your home directory.
+This will download some additional packages and create a folder .remo in your home directory.
 By default, this is the location where Remo looks for its configuration file, remo.json.

-Remo comes pre-installed with our python library.
-Optionally, you can also install the python library in a separate Python environment from where you installed remo
+When installing remo, you also automatically install the remo-python library.
+Optionally, you can install the python library in a separate Python 3.5+ environment and use it to interface with remo app.

 # First activate your Python work environment pip install remo-sdk